-On 14 September 2023 the Commission published a targeted consultation to seek feedback on the Sustainable Finance Disclosure Regulation (SFDR) from industry and other stakeholders, running until 15 December 2023.
-The Consultation is aimed to assess the current requirement and also to explore potential changes to disclosures and the possible creation of a product categorization system.
+On 14 September 2023 the Commission published a targeted consultation to seek feedback on the SFDR from industry and other stakeholders, running until 15 December 2023.
+The consultation was aimed to assess the current requirement and also to explore potential changes to disclosures and the possible creation of a product categorization system.